Also known as: kipping muscle up, kip muscle up, swing muscle up, bar muscle up

 What is Momentum muscle up?

-A Momentum muscle up is a medium-difficulty pull exercise that uses a leg-driven swing to assist a chest-to-bar pull and transition over the bar.
-It primarily targets the back (lats) and biceps while engaging the core and shoulders.
+A Momentum muscle up is a dynamic pull-to-overbar calisthenics move using a leg-driven swing to help clear the bar.
+It primarily targets the back while engaging the core and shoulders.
+Difficulty is medium - requires timing, coordinated hip drive, and controlled pull strength for safe reps.

 How to Do Momentum muscle up

-1. Set grip: Grip the bar slightly wider than shoulder-width with thumbs wrapped and arms straight; engage shoulders to remove slack before swinging.
+- Set your grip: Grab the bar slightly wider than shoulder-width with a firm overhand grip; keep wrists straight and shoulders engaged to protect joints.

 Muscle Groups